How do I register for services?

 How can I get copies of my documentation?

 We strongly recommend you make a copy of your documentation prior to submitting it to our office in case you need it in the future.
 You need to be familiar with your documentation so that you can effectively communicate your needs.
 Should you need a copy of your most recent documentation once you submitted it to Disability Services, please contact our office to get a copy of the Student Consent to Release Protected Information form.

-I have depression/anxiety, are there any services for me?
+I have depression/anxiety.
+Are there any services for me?

-I am blind/low vision.
+I'm blind/low vision.
 Will your office help me navigate the campus and make sure I get to my classes?